This certificate program differs in a number of ways from the Primary Care Transformation (PCT) Fellowship:

-The cost of the 12-month certificate program is $8,950 and can be paid in two installments — half prior to the start of the program and the remaining balance three months after the program starts.
+The cost of the 14-month certificate program is $9,875.
+Payment is due in full prior to the start of the program.

 If a participant withdraws from the program, payment is refunded according to the following schedule of when the participant withdraws:

 If participants wish to defer completion of their program due to unforeseen circumstances, the program will confer with participants on a case-by-case basis to arrange, if possible, for the participant to complete the program on a deferred schedule.

 Upon program completion, participants will have a fully conceptualized transformational health project plan to execute a new initiative or refine/improve an existing one.
 Participants should also expect improved leadership and management skills, an expanded professional network, and improved protocols, practices and/or policies within their organization or partnering agencies.
 These benefits are fostered by each participant’s unique learning experience, mentorship, personalized leadership coaching, and the participant’s health care transformation project.

 Participants should expect to spend an average of three hours per week on leadership coursework, distance-based learning and project activities using some or all of the following modalities: video talks, video clips, audio components, guided readings, discussion boards, interactive web activities, threaded discussions, on-line interactive modules and video conference sessions.
 Additional time may be spent periodically on activities related to executive coaching sessions or project needs.

 Please see a schedule of coursework, including course descriptions, time commitment required, and details about the course formats.
 The first week of classes for every course will be held in-person, and remaining sessions could be joined in-person or via video conference; participant expectations will be determined based on your location and preference after discussion with the instructor.